Assault & Battery

 Assault and battery crimes are among the most common criminal offenses.
 Generally, these offenses involve threatening, attempting, or causing violent injury to another person.
 The crimes can be as minor as touching someone against their will or as severe as using a deadly weapon against someone in such a way that causes the loss of a limb or serious disfigurement.

-Defending Against Assault & Battery Charges
+Defending Against Assault & Battery Charges in Columbus

 Some possible defenses for assault charges include: